matthewwdavis/SACNAS_Workshop/README.md

 **Discussion is encouraged!**

-1. What kmer size did we use in this analysis?
+4. What kmer size did we use in this analysis?

-2. Is there a calculation you can think of that would tell you the number of possible nucleotide combinations for any kmer?
+5. Is there a calculation you can think of that would tell you the number of possible nucleotide combinations for any kmer?
 Using that calculation, how many combinations are possible for a 6-mer?
     **Hint:** There are 4 nucleotides

-3. Assuming perfect linear scaling, if calculating all possible 3-mers takes 1 second, how long would it take to calculate all possible 21-mers?
+6. Assuming perfect linear scaling, if calculating all possible 3-mers takes 1 second, how long would it take to calculate all possible 21-mers?

-4. Can you think of some reason you would want certain kmer sizes?
+7. Can you think of some reason you would want certain kmer sizes?
     Think about what the benefits and downsides of what using a larger kmer size might be.
 What about a smaller kmer size?

-# Calculating principal components
+### Calculating principal components

+Now that we have our kmer counts, we can calculate our principal components.
+What matters in this next code chunk is that we are generating PCs 1-5.
+PC 1 will be the component that explains the most variance, PC 2 will explain the second most variance, and so on.

 ``` python
 # Center the data